Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Setup Toolkit on Kubernetes.md

 This will update Ubuntu repositories.

-After repositories are updated.
-We will install Kubernetes.
+When repositories are updated, let's install Kubernetes.

-To run kubernetes on Ubuntu, we will use microk8s.
+To run Kubernetes on Ubuntu, we will use microk8s (https://microk8s.io/).

 We will install kubernetes - 1.19.
 Run:
 ```bash